M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq89"></a>
 **(89) How can I send plain text only messages?**

 By default FairEmail sends each message both as plain text and as HTML formatted text because almost every receiver expects formatted messages these days.
 If you want/need to send plain text messages only, you can enable this in the advanced identity options.
 You might want to create a new identity for this if you want/need to select sending plain text messages on a case-by-case basis.
-If you want/need to send plain text messages only, you can enable this in the advanced identity options.
-You might want to create a new identity for this if you want/need to select sending plain text messages on a case-by-case basis.

 <br />

 <a name="faq90"></a>
 **(90) Why are some texts linked while not being a link?**

 FairEmail will automatically link not linked web links (http and https) and not linked email addresses (mailto) for your convenience.
 However, texts and links are not easily distinguished, especially not with lots of [top level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) being words.
 This is why texts with dots are sometimes incorrectly recognized as links, which is better than not recognizing some links.
-However, texts and links are not easily distinguished, especially not with lots of [top level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) being words.
-This is why texts with dots are sometimes incorrectly recognized as links, which is better than not recognizing some links.

 Links for less usual protocols like telnet and ftp will not automatically be linked.